Papipo/activesearch/README.md

       # [...] field definitions if needed
       include ActiveSearch::Engine # "Engine" being your chosen engine ie. "Mongoid"

-      search_on :title, :body
+      search_on :title, :body, store: [:title]
     end

-    SomeModel.fts("some words") # "fts" for full text search
+    # Access the stored fields so you don't need to fetch the real document
+    SomeModel.search("some words").first.stored["title"]

 ## Contributing